 French invasion of Tanjore

-On June 6, Pocock was informed that Fort St. George near Madras was likely to be invested; and, realizing that should this be so, his ships would be unable to re-water on the coast, he made for Madras, where he brought his defaulting captains to court-martial.
-Captain George Legge of the Newcastle, was dismissed the service; captain Nicholas Vincent of the Weymouth, was dismissed his ship; and captain William Brereton of the Cumberland, was sentenced to the loss of one year's seniority as a post-captain.
+On June 6, Pocock was informed that Fort St. David had surrendered and that Fort St. George near Madras was likely to be invested; and, realizing that should this be so, his ships would be unable to re-water on the coast, he made for Madras, where he brought his defaulting captains to court-martial.
+Captain George Legge of the Newcastle (50) was dismissed the service; Captain Nicholas Vincent of the Weymouth (60) was dismissed his ship; and Captain William Brereton of the Cumberland (66) was sentenced to the loss of one year's seniority as a post-captain.

 On June 17, d'Aché arrived at Pondicherry.

-On June 18, Lally ordered out a force of 2,500 men (including 1,600 French troops and a large number of Sepoys) and started with them for the south.
-He had left behind 600 Europeans and 200 Sepoys for the defence of the French territory.
+On June 18, Lally ordered out a force of 2,500 men (including 1,600 French troops and a large number of Cipayes) and started with them for the south.
+Lally crossed the Coleroon (present-day Kollidam River) with his whole army.
+He had left behind 600 Europeans and 200 Cipayes under M. de Soupire for the defence of the French territory.
 His march was one long succession of blunders and misfortunes.
 The harsh measures employed towards the Indians during the advance to Fort St. David had alienated every man of them from taking service with the army, so the force started without transport.

 The French force had barely reached Cuddalore that Lorraine Infanterie had to leave their tents behind for want of carriages.
 Gross excesses committed by the French troops in plundering the country drove the villagers to hide away all their cattle, hence neither transport nor supplies were to be obtained on the march.
 The soldiers were therefore of necessity turned loose to find provisions as best they might, and their discipline, already seriously impaired, went rapidly from bad to worse.
 When they entered Devicotah, they had not tasted food for 12 hours; and finding that only rice in the husk awaited them there, they set fire to the huts within the fort and went near to kindling the magazines.